jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 # Get and convert metadata of datasets
 This is a collection of Python 3 scripts for getting the metadata of published datasets in a [Dataverse](https://dataverse.org/)-based repository, in the Dataverse JSON format, and writing the metadata to CSV files for analysis, reporting, and metadata improvement.

-If you're interested in getting the metadata of all datasets in the [Harvard Dataverse repository](https://dataverse.harvard.edu), the metadata is already published in dataset in the Harvard Dataverse repository: https://doi.org/10.7910/DVN/DCDKZQ.
-The metadata is current as of December 12, 2019.
+If you're interested in getting the metadata of all datasets in many known Dataverse-based repositories, the metadata is already published in dataset in the Harvard Dataverse repository: https://doi.org/10.7910/DVN/DCDKZQ.

 ## General
 The scripts can be grouped into three types of scripts:
- * One script, get_dataset_json_metadata.py, takes a list of dataset PIDs and downloads the metadata of the latest published versions of those datasets (in the Dataverse JSON standard)
+ * One script, get_dataset_json_metadata.py, takes a list of dataset PIDs and downloads the metadata of all published versions of those datasets (in the Dataverse JSON standard)
  * Several scripts, such as parse_basic_metadata.py and parse_metadatablock_metadata.py, parse the JSON files to extract metadata fields and write that metadata into CSV files.

 You can manipulate and analyze the metadata in the CSV files using many methods and tools, including MS Excel, Apple's Numbers, Google Sheets, OpenRefine, R, Python, and database applications like pgAdmin or DB Browser for SQLite.